garykac/shinjuku/docs/build-process.md

 * Update both the Rules and the Quickstart so that they remain consistent.
 * The rules summary on the player screen may need to be updated.
-* The rules summary in the github [README.md](../README.md) need to be updated as well.
+* The rules summary in the github [README.md](../README.md) may need to be updated as well.

 ### Export both Letter and A4